-A consortium of 24 partners, experts in the fields of epidemiology, clinical trials, geriatrics, nutrition, physical activity, microbiomics, behavioural sciences, and ageing, have been able to join forces thanks to European funding.
+A consortium of 24 partners, experts in the fields of epidemiology, clinical trials, geriatrics, nutrition, physical activity, microbiomics, behavioural sciences, and ageing, joined forces since April 2016 thanks to European funding.
 PROMISS is a RIA - Research and Innovation Action project, funded by the Horizon2020 Programme.
 It runs for 5 years, from April 2016 till March 2021, with overall funds of 6,915,506.25 EUR.